Patio Table Umbrella Stand

 Better Homes and Gardens Englewood Heights Cast Iron Umbrella Base

-The round black powder coated cast iron umbrella stand will have a leaf design.
+The round powder-coated cast iron umbrella stands with a matte charcoal finish will look great with your wrought iron patio furniture.
 If you have a round patio table this stand will be a nice addition.

-It is 19.75 inches across and 11.75 inches tall with the post installed.
-It weighs 27 pounds.
-Post is made to accept a umbrella with a 1 9/16 inch post.
+It is 18.25 inches across and 13 inches tall with the post-installed.
+It weighs 12 pounds.
+The post is made to accept an umbrella with a 1 9/16 inch post.

 Easy assembly is just installing the post with an Allen screw with the included wrench.